canonical/launchpad-manual/docs/user/how-to/work-with-bugs/set-up-the-launchpad-bug-tracker.rst

 Prior to filing a bug, extra data can be stored in Launchpad via `<https://launchpad.net/+storeblob>`_.
 This blob needs to follow a specific format which can be understood by Launchpad.
-Please see the `apport report format`_ for more details about the format.
+Please see the `apport report format`_ for more details about this.
 Upon successful submission of the blob, a ticket ID will be provided which can be used to reference the blob when filing a bug.
 This ID can also be found in the ``X-Launchpad-Blob-Token`` HTTP header.

-A bug can be filed by visiting ``https://bugs.launchpad.net/<distribution>/+source/<package>/+filebug/<token>`` or ``https://bugs.launchpad.net/<project>/+filebug/<token>`` replacing ``<token>`` with the ticket ID received previously, and ``<distribution>``, ``<package>``, and ``<project>`` as appropriate.
+You can file a bug by visiting ``https://bugs.launchpad.net/<distribution>/+source/<package>/+filebug/<token>`` or ``https://bugs.launchpad.net/<project>/+filebug/<token>`` replacing ``<token>`` with the ticket ID received previously, and ``<distribution>``, ``<package>``, and ``<project>`` as appropriate.